-- 18. Since 2018, SoLo has operated its rapidly growing SoLo Platform through which consumers can obtain small-dollar, short-term loans. - 19.
-SoLo publishes terms for participation in its Platform ("Terms"), which state that a consumer "may submit an application and obtain a personal loan." - 20.
-The maximum SoLo loan amount is \$575, and the minimum is \$20.
+21. Since 2018, SoLo has operated its rapidly growing SoLo Platform through which consumers can obtain small-dollar, short-term loans.

+22. SoLo publishes terms for participation in its Platform ("Terms"), which state that a consumer "may submit an application and obtain a personal loan."

+23. The maximum SoLo loan amount is \$575, and the minimum is \$20.
 Prospective borrowers can generally set a single repayment date that is less than a month but as short as a few days after the loan is funded.

+24. After 35 days, SoLo assesses late fees if the loan has not been repaid.

+25. Defendant requires prospective borrowers to provide bank account information during the loan application process.
+For consumers whose loans are funded, SoLo uses the provided bank information to schedule an automatic payment from the borrower's deposit account on the designated due date.

+26. A key feature of the SoLo Platform is that individual consumers are invited to review borrowers' loan requests, evaluate the applications, and decide whether to fund the loan requests; individual consumers who fund loan requests become lenders.

+27. To facilitate lending, SoLo provides prospective lenders with consumer credit information.
+Namely, Defendant collects information from other companies, including Apple, Google, and Plaid, concerning an applicant's cell phone, debit card, and deposit account history, as well as loan repayment history from prior loans originated through the SoLo Platform.

+28. Defendant then assembles and analyzes this information to generate an individual "SoLo Score" and "loans repaid" tabulation for each consumer.
+SoLo provides this information to third-party prospective lenders reviewing a loan request.

+29. Defendant's click-through loan application process requires the prospective borrower to propose a Lender tip fee-a fee payable to the person who funds the loan request.

+30. After the prospective borrower submits a loan request with a proposed Lender tip fee, the fee payable to the lender is not necessarily agreed upon between the parties.
+Rather, the lender may make a counteroffer to the borrower, which the borrower has to accept to receive funding from the lender.
+In fact, SoLo encourages lender counteroffers with language such as: "Interested in a larger tip?
+Click Edit Tip to propose a new value."

+31. If a borrower refuses a lender's counteroffer, the borrower does not have an opportunity for further negotiation with that lender but must post another loan request on the SoLo Platform.

-After 35 days, SoLo assesses late fees if the loan has not been repaid. - 21.
-Defendant's click-through loan application process requires the prospective borrower to set the Lender tip fee-a fee payable to the person who funds the loan request.
-Although SoLo advertises that a borrower can request a loan with a \$0 tip, such loan requests are unlikely to be funded on the SoLo Platform.
-As of December 31, 2022, only 0.5% of loans funded on the SoLo Platform did not include a Lender tip. - 22.
-The application process also includes a screen for prospective borrowers to select a SoLo donation fee payable to SoLo.
-SoLo instructs the applicant to select one of three default percentages of the loan amount as the
+32. Although SoLo advertises that a borrower can request a loan with a \$0 tip, such loan requests are unlikely to be funded on the SoLo Platform.
+As of December 31, 2022, only 0.5% of loans funded on the SoLo Platform did not include a Lender tip.

-SoLo donation fee.
+33. The application process also includes a screen for prospective borrowers to select a SoLo donation fee payable to SoLo.
+SoLo instructs the applicant to select one of three default percentages of the loan amount as the SoLo donation fee.
 A selection is required to submit the loan application.
 SoLo did not offer a 0% option for the SoLo donation fee on this screen.